By Grace Bascos

 California Pizza Kitchen

 You’ve likely been to a California Pizza Kitchen before, but not a CPK like this.
-Aside from being smack dab in the middle of the Vegas Strip, it’s also at the tip of the brand-elevation spear, meaning this location is leading the charge toward the company’s “Next Chapter.”
-Indoor/ outdoor seating, handcrafted cocktails, an open kitchen and a balanced mix between natural elements and modern design make this spot the ultimate in casual/cool dining, emphasis on cool.
+Aside from being smack dab in the middle of the Vegas Strip, it also features Indoor/ outdoor seating, handcrafted cocktails, and an open kitchen.
+With a balanced mix between natural elements and modern design, this spot is the ultimate in casual/cool dining with an emphasis on cool.
 While the open kitchen is turning out favorites such as the Original BBQ Chicken Pizza, The Park’s location offers an only-in-Vegas menu.
 Try the West Coast Burger – Wagyu beef patty topped with American cheese, applewood smoked bacon, caramelized onions and CPK’s own burger sauce – or the Wild-Caught Sesame Seared Ahi, with baby bok choy, farro and shiitake mushrooms.
-Then dream about it when you go home because these dishes happening in Vegas stay in Vegas – at least for now.